deepsquare-io/ClusterFactory/web/docs/getting-started/05-xcat-deployment.md

 ```

 `nodeSelector` is very useful to make sure that xCAT stays in the right zone.

+If you are using a StorageClass, remove the `persistence.selectorLabels` field.

 Let's focus on the `net` field.
 To expose xCAT to the external network, instead of using `LoadBalancers`, we use [Multus](https://github.com/k8snetworkplumbingwg/multus-cni).
 Multus is a CNI plugin to attach multiple network interfaces on Pods.